Congratulations 2026-2027 Board of Governors!

 v.
 Recruits volunteers to work at the Thrift Store alongside members in good standing.

 viii.
 The Thrift Store Chair may appoint responsible shift leads to assume all duties in their absence but remains accountable for operations.
+Thrift Store leads shall be members in good standing of the MSC.

 ix.
 Maintains visible posting of Sales and Use Permit in the physical Thrift Store location.